KirillMcQ/SRTOS/GUIDES.md

 TaskNode task1Node;
 ```

 This is the actual task definition.
 It doesn't _need_ to be marked static, but it is good practice as it is only used in one file.
-The task uses an infinite loop to complete its operations then delay for 1 second.
-With `taskDelay ()`, you specify the delay in ms. Tasks don't need to delay, but that is a choice the user must make.
+This specific task uses an infinite loop to complete its operations then delay for 1 second.
+With `taskDelay ()`, you specify the delay in ms. Tasks don't need to delay, depending on the user's needs.
 This is the basic way to create a task function.
 Now, you must create the task and start the scheduler.

 ```
 static void